moebiussurfing/ofxWindowApp/README.md

 It can be useful to **auto-maintain** window settings between your **app sessions**.

 _Not only for the final user but also for the coder.
-Usually when you start a clean ```OF project``` you want "to focus on your code", but you need to compile many times and to move the app window out your IDE window several times...
+Usually when you start a clean ```OF project``` you want "to focus on your code", but you need to compile many times and move the app window out of your IDE window several times...

-Using this add-on you can forget about this "annoying behavior", as the **app window will be open in the same place** and with the **same size and settings**._
+Using this add-on you can forget about this "annoying behavior", as the **App Window will be open in the same place** and with the **same size and settings**._

 ## POWERED BY